turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

     }
     dataShare.join(joinedDataShare);

+Since :ref:`dataShare.users <datashare_users>` is only updated when join is called only the last user to join will leave (as the first user to join will not see the last user int the users list and so will see the correct amount of users).

+It is also a good idea to check the number of players when starting a game (in-case a player joins and then closes their browser before checking the number of joined players).
+For a more detailed example see the Tic-tac-toe app.

 **Tic-tac-toe**

-The SDK contains a tic tac toe app which shows how to use data share objects combined with :ref:`instant notifications <notificationsmanager>` with some simple game and lobby logic.
+The SDK contains a Tic-tac-toe app which shows how to use data share objects combined with :ref:`instant notifications <notificationsmanager>` with some simple game and lobby logic.
 This includes code for limiting the number of players that can join the game.